How to fix a burned carpet

-All it takes is placing an iron down for one second too long to have you searching for how to fix a burned carpet.
+All it takes is placing an iron down for one second, which is too long to have you searching for how to fix a burned carpet.
 It can be caused by many things around your home, from cigarette ash to forgotten hair tools, resulting in unpleasant marks.
 Unfortunately, it's not a stain that can be easily cleaned up, but there's no need to panic.
 It will require a little bit more care to get your carpet back to in its best shape, however, some clever tricks can help you to remove any evidence that a burn ever happened.

 How to fix a small patch of burned carpet